bakpakin/Fennel/style.md

 bare function is fine, you will regret it later.

 Loading a module should have no side effects.
-Since modules are tables, their contents can be changed.
+Since modules are tables, their contents can be changed at runtime.
 Avoid this temptation, except in the case of reloading the entire module.

 When requiring modules, note that destructuring fields at the top level will